Tacohuaco

 Directions

 1. Prepare the vegetables.
-Onion, chili, garlic, and carrot: peel, and cut into small dice.
+Onion, chile, garlic, and carrot: peel, and cut into small dice.

 2. In a large skillet set on medium fire with a generous amount of olive oil, sauté the onion and the garlic, until the onion is transparent.

-3. Add the chili and stir for a couple of minutes.
+3. Add the chile and stir for a couple of minutes.

 4. Add the carrots, and cook for about 5 minutes.